Hackathon Events for Young Students and Teachers in Israeli Schools By: Galit Zamler

-The purpose of this challenge is to encourage cooperation between group members in order to obtain a mutual goal.
+The purpose of this challenge was to encourage cooperation between group members in order to obtain a mutual goal.

-After succeeding in the task, the kids once again gathered in the hall for the next activity.
+After succeeding, the kids once again gathered in the hall for the next activity.

-At their disposal was construction paper, colors, glue and other different tools for designing a unique card.
+At their disposal was construction paper, crayons, glue, and other tools for designing a unique card.

-Prior to the task, a discussion was held on the importance of a business card as a mean for marketing.
+Prior to the task, a discussion was held on the importance of a business card as a means for marketing.

 Here are the cards made by the entrepreneur students:

-After the cards had been made, they were concentrated in a showcase with the initiative models made by the students in their own schools since Hackathon Part Two.
+After the cards had been made, they were concentrated into a showcase with the initiative models made by the students at their own schools since Hackathon Part Two.